oracle-livelabs/oci/apps-cloud-adventure-cio/06-analytics/analytics.md

 Do not forget to answer the Adventure Check Point questions at the end of the exercise!

-## HCM & ERP: Create analytics across different lines of business to derive better business insight
+## ERP & HCM: Create analytics across different lines of business to derive better business insight